NareshMurthy/GraphQL-React/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
-My Library app built with the MERN stack along with GraphQL, BootStrap and Apollo Boost.
+My Library app is built with the MERN stack along with GraphQL, BootStrap and Apollo Boost.

 ## Quick Start